Irish Colcannon (Buttery Potatoes and Cabbage)

 mashed potato and kale irish colcannon in a blue dutch oven

-Made with mashed potatoes and cabbage, this Easy Irish Colcannon Recipe is irresistibly delicious and perfect for St. Patrick’s Day too!
+Made with mashed potatoes and kale or cabbage, this Easy Irish Colcannon Recipe is irresistibly delicious and perfect for St. Patrickโ€™s Day too!

 Ingredients

-• 4 russet potatoes 2 to 2 1/2 pounds, peeled and cut into large chunks
+• 4 russet potatoes, 2 to 2 1/2 pounds, peeled and cut into large chunks

-• Celtic sea Salt and pepper to taste
+• Celtic sea Salt and pepper, to taste

-• 5 to 6 tablespoons unsalted butter plus more for serving
+• 5 to 6 tablespoons unsalted butter, plus more for serving

-• 3 lightly packed cups chopped kale cabbage, chard, or other leafy green
+• 3 lightly packed cups chopped kale, cabbage, chard, or other leafy green

-• 3 green onions minced (about 1/2 cup)
+• 3 green onions, minced (about 1/2 cup)

 • 1 cup milk or cream